1. User guide

 The user lisa

-similar way as described in the "User workspaces" section above.
+users in a similar way as described in the "User workspaces" section

 GRANT USAGE ON SCHEMA lisa TO celia, rosalind; GRANT EXECUTE ON FUNCTION lisa.count_loans TO celia, rosalind;